devN0/find-missing-people/README.md

 **Then**: MyPlantDiary will create a new specimen for this record, and will return this new specimen object.

-2. As a homeowner, I want to be able to upload photos of my plant at any time.
+2. As an guardian, I want to be able to upload photos of my child at any time.

 ### Example

-**Given**: The user is logged in and has selected a previously-saved Eastern Redbud specimen
+**Given**: The user is logged in and has selected a previously-saved entry.

-**When**: The user uploads a valid 640*480 photo of an Eastern Redbud Flower
+**When**: The user uploads a valid 640*480 photo of the child John Doe.

-**Then**: The 640*480  photo of an Eastern Redbud flower will be saved to the specimen profile, and can be viewed later.
+**Then**: The 640*480  photo of the child John Doe will be saved to the missing child's profile, and can be viewed later.

 ### Example